Renrensan/paradapp-iPoW/README.md

 - [Getting Started Guide](./docs/getting_started.md) - Detailed setup and usage.
 - [Architecture & Design](./docs/architecture.md) - In-depth system design and data flow.

----

-### Next Step

-Would you like me to generate a **`CONTRIBUTING.md`** file that outlines the process for adding support for a new blockchain network?